Air Taxi Skyport Location Problem for Airport Access

 The remainder of this paper is organized as follows.
-Section \ref{sec:related_work} covers related work (including prior work on UAM, and HLP) and highlights gaps in the same with respect to our setup.
+Section \ref{sec:related_work} covers related work (including prior work on UAM infrastructure, and location models in the broader hub location framework) and highlights research gaps that motivated this study.
 The proposed methodology is described in Section \ref{sec:methodology}.
-This is followed by Section~\ref{sec:experiments} on experimental results, and we end the paper with a conclusion in Section~\ref{sec:conclusion}.
+This is followed by Section~\ref{sec:experiments} on the experiment and results and we conclude in Section~\ref{sec:conclusion}.